nikhilaravi/learn-node/README.md

 Client side code sends requests to a server which sends back data to the front end which can then be displayed.

-Front end Javascript is executed in the site visitor's browser whereas server-side code runs on a site's web server
+Front end Javascript is executed in the site visitor's browser whereas server-side code runs on a site's web server.

 ## Installing Node